BDC Hamburger Icon

 Threadless mobile homepage

-Like many massive online platforms, how well you organize your products is key to making them easy for visitors to find.
+Like many massive online platforms, organizing your products effectively is key to making them easy for visitors to find.
 When you arrive on the Threadless homepage, you’re presented with a helpful curated set of collections.
 If you want to dig deeper, you can find creators via the search bar and use the hamburger menu to access individual departments and their subcategories.

 The product pages are attractive and functional.
-Most products have a selection of images, allowing deeper inspection by the visitor.
-You can also browse customer feedback about products you’re considering purchasing.
+Most products feature a selection of images, allowing the visitor to inspect them more deeply.
+You can also browse customer feedback before making a purchase decision.

-Takeaway: Threadless is, in many ways, a textbook example of how e-commerce providers should use the limited space available on a smartphone screen.
+Takeaway: Threadless is a textbook example of how e-commerce providers should use the limited space available on a smartphone screen.
 Getting around the site is fast, fluid and intuitive.
-Each page is attractive and well laid out, and the site makes it easy to do what you want.
+Each page is attractive and well laid out and the site makes it easy to do what you want.

 5. Lush

-Navigation on the Lush smartphone website .
+Navigation on the Lush mobile website.
 Image source: Lush.com

-This handmade soaps and cosmetics brand presents its products in a clean and appealing grid format with large product images.
-There’s a prominent “add to cart” button under each item, eliminating the need to open a new page for that specific item.
-A single click adds your desired item to your shopping cart, allowing you to continue browsing where you left off.
+This handmade soap and cosmetics brand presents its products in a clean and appealing grid format with large product images.
+There’s a prominent “Add to Cart” button under each item, so you can add something to your shopping cart without opening a new page.

-Takeaway: Predictive search is a feature more e-tailers should integrate into their websites.
-It helps speed up a user’s search process, providing an even better user experience.
+Takeaway: More e-tailers should consider integrating predictive search into their websites.
+It helps speed up a user’s search process, providing an even better UX.
 From an e-tailer’s perspective, searches offer another opportunity to promote products by including them prominently in the search results, as Lush does.

 6. MyDeal Australia